Axiomatic Characterization of PageRank: Preliminaries

 We are now ready to formally define the concept of \emph{centrality measures} and PageRank, in particular.
-A \emph{centrality measure} $F$ is a function that for every node $v$ in a weighted graph $(G,\bs)$ assigns a non-negative real value, denoted by $F_v(G,\bs)$.
+A \emph{centrality measure} $F$ is a function that for every node $v$ in a graph with node weights $(G,\bs)$ assigns a non-negative real value, denoted by $F_v(G,\bs)$.
 Typically, the higher the number, the more \emph{important} or \emph{central} the node is. \emph{PageRank}~\cite{Page:etal:1999} is a centrality measure defined as a unique function that satisfies the following recursive equation:

-where $a \in [0,1)$ is a decay factor which is an additional external parameter usually set to a value close to $1$, such as $0.85$ or $0.9$.
-The high-level intuition behind this equation can be captured by saying that \emph{``important pages link to other important pages''}.
+where $a \in [0,1)$ is a decay factor which is an additional external parameter usually set to a value close to $1$, such as $0.85$ or $0.9$ (see~\ref{section:appendix:proof-2} for the proof of uniqueness).
+We note that many variants on the definition of PageRank appear in the literature.
+PageRank, as defined above, is unnormalized and may not sum up to one.
+We discuss other variants in details in Section~\ref{section:definitions}.

+The high-level intuition behind equation~\eqref{eq:pr:main} can be captured by saying that \emph{``important pages link to other important pages''}.
 In more detail, according to equation~\eqref{eq:pr:main}, the importance of a node $v$ is defined as a sum of two factors: node's baseline importance, $\bs(v)$, and some share of the importance of nodes that link to $v$ multiplied by the decay factor $a$.
 To interpret this share, consider node $u$ which is a direct predecessor of $v$ and assume that the importance of this node is equally distributed among its outgoing edges.
 Thus, from edge $(u,v)$, node $v$ obtains exactly the importance of node $u$ divided by the number of outgoing edges of $u$.
 Note that we sum over all edges in the multiset of incoming edges of $v$, so edge $(u,v)$ can be taken into account multiple times.